2025-ilaria/project-/index.md

   </div>
 </div>

-<p>Students of the Master’s Degree in <a href="https://corsi.unibo.it/2cycle/LanguageSocietyCommunication">Language, Society and Communication at the University of Bologna</a>.</p>
+<p>Students of the Master’s Degree in <a href="https://corsi.unibo.it/2cycle/LanguageSocietyCommunication">Language, Society and Communication</a> at the University of Bologna.</p>

 <style>
   .team-container {